Due Dates, Late Payment Charges & Payment Options

 - Credit Card (online only)

 To pay taxes using your existing MasterCard, Visa or American Express, visit the Plastiq website.
-The fee to use this service for tax payments is 1.99 per cent of the amount paid and is independent of the Town of Oakville.
+There is a fee to use this service for tax payments.
+The fee is independent of the Town of Oakville.
 Please check the Plastiq website for details.
 Please expect three to six business days for payment processing when using Plastiq.com.

 1225 Trafalgar Road